pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 33554432
 - Range: [0, 9223372036854775807]
+- Unit: Bytes
-- This variable is used to set the memory usage threshold of the local cache in the `Apply` operator in bytes.
+- This variable is used to set the memory usage threshold of the local cache in the `Apply` operator.
 - The local cache in the `Apply` operator is used to speed up the computation of the `Apply` operator.
 You can set the variable to `0` to disable the `Apply` cache feature.

 ### tidb_mem_quota_query